ablaom/MachineLearningInJulia2020/README.md

 Recommended for users with little Julia experience or users having problems with the other options.

-If you never run a Julia/Juptyer notebook on your local machine, never used a Julia IDE before, or never cloned a GitHub repository, then use this option.
+If you never ran a Julia/Juptyer notebook on your local machine before, never used a Julia IDE before, or never cloned a GitHub repository, then use this option.